Isaac Moriwake

 mfox@earthjustice.org

-He has extensive experience litigating before federal and state courts and agencies on a range of issues, including water rights, Native Hawaiian rights, shoreline protection, endangered species, environmental health and disclosure, and clean energy.
+Isaac has decades of experience practicing before federal and state courts and agencies on a range of issues, including water rights and natural resources law, Native Hawaiian rights, endangered species, environmental health and disclosure, and climate and clean energy.

 December 13, 2022